magento/merchdocs/src/system/saas.md

 1. In the left panel, expand **Services** and choose **Magento Services**.

-1. In the _API Keys_ section, paste your key values for the **Production Api Key** and the **Production Private Key**, regardless of whether you are in a production environment or non-production environment.
+1. In the _API Keys_ section, paste your key values for the **Production Api Key** and the **Production Private Key**, regardless of whether you are in a production environment or non-production Magento environment.

 1. Click **Save Config**.